Menu

 side view of technic lego Mercedes-Benz G 500

 In short: this set contains everything you need to build a large-scale reddish orange car, making it an interesting purchase.
-If you enjoyed this review, please consider using our affiliate links to purchase from LEGO.com; we may earn a small fee.
+If you enjoyed this review, please consider using our affiliate links to purchase the set or its individual pieces from LEGO.com; we may earn a small fee.

 Other countries click here